osuosl/timesync/source/api.rst

 When deleting a project or activity it must not be referenced by a current time entry (i.e. one which is neither deleted nor updated).
-If it is referenced by a current time then a Request Failure error is returned.
+If it is referenced by a current time, then a Request Failure error is returned.

 -----------------------------